5 Tips for More Net Income in Germany

 The difference between gross salary vs. net salary is without a doubt pretty tremendous on German payslips.
 Employees are paying up to 45% in income tax, social security, solidarity tax, church tax, public or private health insurance, public pension, unemployment insurance, long-term care insurance, and a lot more.

 Consequently, increasing your Gross Salary is neither a good option for your employer nor for you as an employee.
-On average, if your employer increases your gross salary by 100€, he has to pay 120€ (because of his part of your Social Security contributions) and you will receive only 50€ – 75€ depending on your income.
+On average, if your employer increases your gross salary by 100€, he has to pay 120€ (because of his part of your Social Security contributions).
+You will receive only 50€ – 75€ depending on your income.

-Good news for all employees: These deductions are not set in stone and can be optimized if you know how to utilize our 5 tips for more net Income In Germany.
+Good news for all employees: These deductions are not set in stone.
+They can be optimized if you know how to utilize our 5 tips for more net Income In Germany.
 So you can increase your net income without asking your boss for a raise, without a huge effort, and of course without breaking the law.